-The BRT encourages the EU to aim at making the Best Practice corporate tax system in the world to which countries around the world would aspire.
+- The BRT hopes that the Member States will keep the tax system simple and sensible, and focus on fostering growth and investment. - The BRT encourages the EU to aim at making the Best Practice corporate tax system in the world to which countries around the world would aspire.

-WP-1 / # 19 / J to E Sustainable European Future
+WP-1 / # 16 / J to E Sustainable European Future